Lonsdale Cup

 The Lonsdale Cup is a Group 2 flat horse race in Great Britain open to horses aged three years or older.
 It is run at York over a distance of 2 miles and 56 yards (3,270 metres), and it is scheduled to take place each year in August.

 History

-The event used to be called the Lonsdale Stakes, and for a period its original distance was 1 mile, 7 furlongs and 198 yards (1.9875 miles or 3198m).
+The event was first run over 2 miles in 1962 and was a handicap until 1981, when it became a conditions race renamed the Lonsdale Stakes.
+For a period its distance was 1 mile, 7 furlongs and 198 yards (1.9875 miles or 3198m).
 It was classed as a Listed race for several years, and it was promoted to Group 3 level in 1998.

 The race was renamed the Lonsdale Cup and given Group 2 status in 2004.
 It was extended by 78 yards in 2007 to its current distance.

 The Lonsdale Cup is currently held on the third day of York's four-day Ebor Festival meeting, with the leading horses from the race often going on to compete in the following month's Doncaster Cup.